claushorn/claushorn.com/public/latest_news.md

-<< Our GEMS paper got accepted for publication at Nature.
+August 1, 2025: Our GEMS paper got accepted for publication at Nature.

-<<   I wrote a new proposal on AI Safety.
+July 15, 2025: Created a new proposal on AI Safety research with SPAR.

 July 8, 2025: Submitted a SPAR proposal for AI safety research on "LLM Agents for Mechanistic Safety Alignment" (see research section).